Junk (ship): Hull

 Similar wet wells were also apparent in Roman small craft of the 5th century CE.

+Tung oil and mixtures containing it was used for waterproofing for Chinese ships.
+Marco Polo wrote in the 13th century "The Chinese take some lime and chopped hemp, and these they knead together with a certain wood oil; and when the three are thoroughly amalgamated they hold like any glue, and with this mixture they paint their ships".
+This putty, known as Tung putty (桐油灰, lit. "tung oil ash") was used to seal the seams and holes in the hull and decks to make them seaworthy.
+Loose hemp or coir rope were coated with the putty wetted with more tung oil and pounded into the seams with a caulking iron or pointing tool, and then sealed with more of the tung putty.

 Leeboards and centerboards

 Other innovations included the square-pallet bilge pump, which was adopted by the West during the 16th century for work ashore, the western chain pump, which was adopted for shipboard use, being of a different derivation.
 Junks also relied on the compass for navigational purposes.
 However, as with almost all vessels of any culture before the late 19th century, the accuracy of magnetic compasses aboard ship, whether from a failure to understand deviation (the magnetism of the ship's iron fastenings) or poor design of the compass card (the standard drypoint compasses were extremely unstable), meant that they did little to contribute to the accuracy of navigation by dead reckoning.
 Review of the evidence shows that the Chinese embarked magnetic pointer was only sometimes used for navigation or reorientation.
 The reasoning is simple.
 Chinese mariners were as capable as any, having undertaken the journey safely for hundreds of years, had they needed a compass as an essential tool to navigate, they would have been aware of the almost random directional qualities when used at sea of the water bowl compass they used.
 Yet that design remained unchanged for some half a millennium.
 Western sailors, coming upon a similar water bowl design (no evidence as to how has yet emerged) very rapidly adapted it in a series of significant changes such that within roughly a century the water bowl had given way to the dry pivot, a rotating compass card a century later, a lubberline a generation later and gimbals seventy or eighty years after that.